joelewis012/RF_Rosetta/README.md

 is on the roadmap for protocols where this is technically feasible.

 **Is this legal to use?**
-RF Rosetta is a passive listener — it does not transmit anything.
+RF Rosetta is a passive listener.
+It does not transmit anything.
 Passive reception of RF signals is legal in virtually all jurisdictions.
 What you do with the information is your responsibility.

 **Can it pick up 2.4 GHz signals?**
-Not natively — the CC1101 covers 300–928 MHz.
+Not natively, the CC1101 covers 300–928 MHz.
 The app flags 2.4 GHz protocols in results and notes that an ESP32 module is required.

-**A signal isn't being identified — what should I do?**
+**A signal isn't being identified.
+What should I do?**
 Check the full details screen for the raw signal characteristics, then open a GitHub issue with those details.
 Unknown signals help grow the database.